null

 The Louis XVI style returns to the antique repertoire: friezes of Greek, rosettes, pearls, oves, baguettes, interlacing, laurel or acanthus leaves with regular contours, and finally the medallion, always oval, decorated in its upper part with a ribbon bow.
 The straight line returns in force and is omnipresent.
 There are no more sinuosities: only semi-circles and ellipses are tolerated.

-MONUMENTAL PAIR OF SCONCES IN LOUIS XVI STYLE AFTER THOMIRE Impressive pair of Louis XVI sconces by Thomire
+MONUMENTAL PAIR OF SCONCES IN LOUIS XVI STYLE AFTER THOMIRE Impressive pair of Louis XVI sconces after Thomire

 However, this classical repertoire lacks the rigor of the very formal Greek style.
 In its first part, the Louis XVI style combines antique elements with floral motifs, palmettes and garlands of flowers and foliage, inspired by the return to nature so appreciated by Marie-Antoinette.